tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-16-kubernetes-pulling-from-private-image-repository.markdown

 0.8.0: digest: sha256:a252a0fc9c760e531dbc9d41730e398fc690938ccb10739ef2eda61565762ae5 size: 2505
 ```

-The more scalable way, e.g. Puppet automation, is to use `kubelet` option "--pod-infra-container-image".
+The more scalable way, such as for Puppet automation, is to use `kubelet` option "--pod-infra-container-image".
 In the config file "/etc/kubernetes/kubelet" of `kubelet` service, modify the following lines:

 ``` plain Custom kubelet option